State of Mexico: Archaeological sites

-Main archeological sites include Teotihuacan, Malinalco, Teotenango, and Calixtlahuaca.
+Main archaeological sites include Teotihuacan, Malinalco, Teotenango, and Calixtlahuaca.
 The best-known and most important of these is the massive Mesoamerican Teotihuacan, with thousands visiting it each year.
 This city predates the Aztecs and the Toltecs, and is distinguished by two large pyramids, the Pyramid of the Sun and the Pyramid of the Moon.

 In Malinalco, the archeological site is officially called the Cuauhtinchan Archeological Zone but it is more commonly called the Cerro de los Idolos.
 The site is located on a cliff overlooking the town.
 The visible complex dates from the Aztec Empire but the site's use as a ceremonial center appears to be much older.
 The main building served as a sanctuary for Aztec warriors.
 This complex has been compared to Ellora in India, Petra on the shores of the Dead Sea and Abu Simbel in Egypt.

 Teotenango was an important pre-Hispanic fortified city located in the southern part of the Valley of Toluca.
 It was initially founded during the last stages of the Teotihuacan civilization by a group generally referred to as the "Teotenancas."
 Later, the Matlatzincas conquered the city and expanded it.
 The city existed for about 1,000 years, being abandoned only after the Spanish Conquest of the Aztec Empire.
 In the 15th century, it and the rest of the southern Toluca Valley was conquered by the Aztecs.
 In the 16th century, the Spanish took over, forced the residents to abandon the old city in favor on a new settlement on the valley floor.

 Calixtlahuaca is another Matlazinca site located just outside the city of Toluca.
 The site is at least 3,000 years old and shows Teotihuacan, Toltec and Aztec influences.
 Located on the skirts of the Tenismó mountain, the most outstanding structure is the temple dedicated to Ehécatl, or Quetzalcoatl in his wind god aspect.